fermyon/developer/content/spin/kubernetes.md

     --workload-runtime WasmWasi
 ```

-You can verify the workloadRuntime using the following command
+You can verify the workloadRuntime using the following command:

 <!-- @selectiveCpy -->